 This means that technically you can start selling a large number of goods in a fully functional online store a considerably cheaper with Squarespace, because you can host a store featuring an unlimited number of products with Squarespace for $16 per month compared to Shopify's $29 per month.
 But you should note that the transaction fees will be higher.

 Of the two products under discussion, Shopify still offers the cheapest way into online selling however, with the $9 Lite plan.
-This plan is more geared towards people who want to sell on an existing website (or social media site) rather than build a new one, so functionality is rather limited by comparison to the entry level Squarespace offering; but if this approach suits you you'll appreciate that the monthly costs and transaction fees are both lower than on the cheapest Squarespace plan (transaction fees will be non-existent if you are prepared to use Stripe as your payment processor).
+This plan is more geared towards people who want to sell on an existing website (or social media site) rather than build a new one, so functionality is a bit more limited than the entry level Squarespace offering; but if this approach suits you you'll appreciate that the monthly costs and transaction fees are both lower than on the cheapest Squarespace plan (transaction fees will be non-existent if you are prepared to use Stripe as your payment processor).

-It's important to remember, of course, that there is a lot more to consider than just price, as we'll see below...
+It's important to remember, of course, that there is a lot more to consider than just the monthly fees, as we'll see below...

 Shopify can be used almost anywhere and in most currencies, because it allows you to use over 70 different ‘payment gateways’ (third-party processors that process credit card transactions).